8.2 Worked Case 1 — Medicare Outpatient

 • Patient responsibility under Medicare Part B is typically the annual deductible (if unmet) plus 20 percent coinsurance of the Medicare-allowed amount.

-• A participating provider accepts assignment and is paid the Medicare-allowed amount; balance billing above that amount is not permitted.
+• A participating provider accepts assignment and is paid the Medicare-allowed amount; balance billing above that amount is prohibited.

 • Diagnosis codes in CMS-1500 box 21 must support medical necessity for every service line pointered in box 24E.